Faith and Doubt

 Genpo Roshi says, "Have faith in your doubt."
 The moment you stop asking questions, you stop progressing.
 Humility is admitting that you don't have all the answers.
 Then you become teachable.

-When I was going through the stage of Great Doubt, there were two processes that were very helpful for me - Holosync meditation and Voice Dialogue.
-I recommend these processes to anyone who is serious about spiritual growth.
+When I was going through the stage of Great Doubt, there were two processes that were very helpful for me - Holosync meditation and Voice Dialogue

 Stage Three: Experience

 Faith and doubt motivate a person to seek for experience.
 Experience alleviates the tension of the faith/doubt polarization.
 A direct experience is shocking because it's never what you expected.
-It comes as a flash of insight that forever changes your map of reality.
-After such an experience, knowledge replaces faith.
-With your new understanding of Reality, you experience a feeling of peace, a sense of wholeness, and an increased ability to love yourself and others.
+Personal experience alters your map of reality.
+Knowledge replaces faith.
+The ego's fear is replaced with a feeling of peace, a sense of wholeness, and an increased ability to love yourself and others.

 Ken Wilber says, "Authentic transformation is not a matter of belief but of the death of the believer; not a matter of translating the world but of transforming the world; not a matter of finding solace but of finding infinity on the other side of death.
 The self is not made content; the self is made toast."